About this Event:

 The release of the Panama and Paradise Papers in 2015 constituted perhaps the largest coordinated act of investigative journalism ever undertaken.
 The 11.5 million documents detailing the illegal tax evasion by the world’s wealthiest magnates, moguls, and politicians required unprecedented global cooperation between hundreds of journalists across dozens of countries.
 And added to the sheer logistics was the very real danger that came hand-in-hand with tackling the world’s biggest corruption scheme.

 Join us as one of the two initiators and lead coordinators of the release tells the inside story of how the Panama and Paradise Papers leak came to be.
+This event is moderated by Jean West.

 Copies of Frederik Obermaier and Bastian Obermayer’s book, The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money, will be available for sale and a book signing during the event.